valleydlr/ovis-docs/README.rst

 Adding A New File
 ******************
-For any new RST files created, please include them in the index.rst file under their corresponding sections.
+For any new RST files created, please include them in docs/src/index.rst under their corresponding sections.
 All RST files not included in index.rst will not populate on the offical webpage (e.g. readthedocs).

 Paper Lock
 ************